Diabetes - type 2

 Approaches for reducing complications include:

-Nearly all patients who have diabetes and high blood pressure should take an ACE inhibitor (or ARB) as part of their regimen for treating hypertension.
+Nearly all people who have diabetes and high blood pressure should take an ACE inhibitor as part of their regimen for treating hypertension.
 These drugs help prevent heart and kidney damage, and are recommended as the best first-line drugs for people with diabetes and hypertension.
 An angiotensin-receptor blocker (ARB) is recommended for patients who cannot tolerate ACE inhibitors.

-Adult patients should aim for LDL levels below 100 mg/dL, HDL levels over 50 mg/dL, and triglyceride levels below 150 mg/dL.
-Patients with diabetes and heart disease should strive for even lower LDL levels.
-The American Diabetes Association recommends LDL levels below 70 mg/dL for these patients.
+Adults should aim for LDL levels below 100 mg/dL, HDL levels over 50 mg/dL, and triglyceride levels below 150 mg/dL.
+People with diabetes and heart disease should strive for even lower LDL levels.
+The American Diabetes Association (ADA) recommends LDL levels below 70 mg/dL for these people.

 The primary safety concern with statins has involved myopathy, an uncommon condition that can cause muscle damage and, in some cases, muscle and joint pain.
 A specific myopathy called rhabdomyolysis can lead to kidney failure.
 People with diabetes and risk factors for myopathy should be monitored for muscle symptoms.

-Patients with severe diabetic retinopathy or macular edema (swelling of the retina) should be sure to see an eye specialist who is experienced in the management and treatment of diabetic retinopathy.
+People with severe diabetic retinopathy or macular edema (swelling of the retina) should be sure to see an eye specialist who is experienced in the management and treatment of diabetic retinopathy.
 Once damage to the eye develops, laser or photocoagulation eye surgery may be needed.
 Laser surgery can help reduce vision loss in high-risk people.
 Drug therapy with anti-vascular endothelial growth factor (VEGF) is also recommended for treatment of diabetic macular edema.